esmf-org/esmf-test-artifacts-2022-06/README.md

 # Alerts
-* *origin/acorn* has not reported in over 24 hours
 * *origin/cori* has not reported in over 24 hours
 * *origin/gaffney* has not reported in over 24 hours
 * *origin/izumi* has not reported in over 24 hours